tiramiseb/pandoc-latex-template/README.md

 These tables are based on the `revisions` value in the metadata.

-See the following example for the YAML metadata:
+See the following example for the YAML front matter:

 ```yaml
 revisions: